 Setting up the scene

 My goal was to capture my model, Falon, with the night sky behind her.
-I found a hillside which had the look I needed: High enough to have nothing visible behind it, as long as I got the camera down low.
+I found a hillside that had the look I needed: High enough to have nothing visible behind it, as long as I got the camera down low.

 I set my camera up with a long lens on a low tripod, down the hillside from where Falon stood.
 The first flash was set up on a tall tripod higher up the hill so that the camera, Falon and flash made a triangle.
 Falon held the second flash, after getting dressed in her stylish bed sheet outfit.
 Both flashes were bare (meaning no diffusers or modifiers).